-3.7.1 Critical success factors (CSFs) from existing performance improvement models

-There are many frameworks and models for improving business performance.
+3.7.1 Critical success factors (CSFs) from existing performance improvement models There are many frameworks and models for improving business performance.
 Some of the most popular models and frameworks used for improving performance are now reviewed to identify the critical factors which can lead to business excellence.

-Deros et al. (2006) reviewed major benchmarking frameworks including the frameworks by Lee (2002), Fong et al. (2001), Davies and Kochhar (2002), Medori and Steeple (2000) and Crow (1999).
+Deros et al. (2006) reviewed major benchmarking frameworks including the frameworks by

+Lee (2002), Fong et al. (2001), Davies and Kochhar (2002), Medori and Steeple (2000) and Crow (1999).
 Other benchmarking frameworks reviewed in Deros et al. (2006) include the Malaysian Benchmarking Service, NPC (1999) Framework, the Voss et al. (1994) Framework, the Zairi (1994) and Spendolini (1992) frameworks.
 The Deros et al. (2006) review leads to the development of a benchmarking framework for the automotive small and medium-scale enterprise (SME) sector which identifies the following CSFs: top management leadership, resources management, business results, systems and processes, creativity and innovation, human resource management, policy and strategic planning.
 The rest of the CSFs identified by Deros et al. (2006) are customer satisfaction, employee satisfaction, organisational culture and work environment.
 Deros et al. (2006) concedes that this list of CSFs is not exhaustive and recommends that additional CSFs should be added to the list whenever appropriate.
 This study explores potential new CSFs in the context of the construction industry.
 A suite of CSFs is proposed from which contractors may select appropriate CSFs relevant to their projects and operations.
 In the next section, the success criteria used in existing programmes and models for improving performance are reviewed.

-3.7.1.1 The European Foundation for Quality Management (EFQM) Excellence Model used in Europe as the organisational framework and the basis for many national and regional Quality Awards.
+3.7.1.1 The European Foundation for Quality Management (EFQM) Excellence Model Introduced in 1992, the EFQM Excellence Model (fig.3.3) is a non-prescriptive and flexible framework used for assessing organisations for the European Quality Award.
+It is also widely used in Europe as the organisational framework and the basis for many national and regional Quality Awards.
 As a diagnostic tool, the EFQM can help user organisations to put in place an improvement plan to improve their results (Quality Scotland2008).
 The EFQM is based on nine (9) criteria sub-divided into ENABLERS and RESULTS criteria respectively.
 The ENABLERS are what an organisation does and the RESULTS are what it achieves.
-Of the nine (9) criteria, the first five (5) - leadership, people, policy, partnerships & resources and processes - are the 'enablers' whilst people results, customer results, society results and key performance results are described as the 'results' criteria (Quality Scotland 2008).
+Of the nine alate

+(9) criteria, the first five (5) - leadership, people, policy, partnerships & resources and processes - are the "enablers" whilst people results, customer results, society results and key performance results are described as the "results" criteria (Quality Scotland 2008).